truemark/autoalarm/README.md

   Use empty positions (`//`) to skip to later parameters while keeping defaults for earlier ones.

 ### Examples
 *Note: When using implicit values, ensure that each implicit parameter leading up to the custom parameter is properly seperated by a `/`.
-See [Tag Value Structure](#Tag-Value-Structure)
+See [Tag Value Structure](#Tag-Value-Structure).
+Empty positions between slashes (`//`) preserve the default values for those parameters while allowing you to customize later parameters.

 | Tag Key                        | Tag Value                                                         | Result                                                                            |
 |--------------------------------|-------------------------------------------------------------------|-----------------------------------------------------------------------------------|